Garden and Property

 The garden itself covers 10 acres of sloping landscape down to the stunning Yarra River frontage lined by native and remnant vegetation.

 For 50,000 years the Wurundjeri people have lived and thrived in the Yarra Valley.

-Rosemary Simpson and her husband came to Lubra Bend in 2000 and, in 2007, she engaged Philip Johnson to create a new dry garden and cascade descending 600 metres to the Yarra River.
+Rosemary Simpson and her husband came to Lubra Bend in 2000, and in 2007 she engaged Phillip Johnson to create a new dry garden and cascade descending 600 metres to the Yarra River.

 Rosemary's passion is to save our precious water and to preserve our marvellous landscape.

-Lubra Bend will reopen in August for small group tours of 10 to 15 people midweek.
+Lubra Bend will reopen in October for small group tours of 10 or more.